-We consider the sizes 60x90 and 72x72 cm to be optimal for the start.
-Here everyone chooses for himself what is more convenient to work with - with a square or a rectangle.
-Most of the photos for our site were taken on backgrounds of exactly these sizes.
+We consider the sizes 60 x 90 and 72 x 72 cm to be optimal for a start.
+Here, everyone chooses what is more convenient to work with – with a square or a rectangle.
+Most of the photos for this site were taken on backgrounds of exactly these sizes.

-Many food photographers advise to take backgrounds right away "for growth", this is 72x 90 cm.
+Many food photographers advise taking backgrounds right away “for growth,” this is 72 x 90 cm.
 They recommend that their students take backgrounds of large rectangular shapes.
-This is the optimal size for shooting large-scale compositions in a home studio environment.
+It is the optimal size for shooting large-scale compositions in a home studio environment.

-No need to think about how to fit everything into the frame, often when shooting at an angle of 30-45 degrees, one background is enough and you don't need a backdrop to cover unnecessary objects in the frame, for example, a floral wallpaper in the kitchen, which does not match the intended your composition.
+There is no need to think about how to fit everything into the frame, often when shooting at an angle of 30-45 degrees.
+One background is enough, and you don’t need a backdrop to cover unnecessary objects in the frame – for example, floral wallpaper in the kitchen, which does not match the intended composition.

-In the future, when you have already learned how to build large compositions with several cymbals in the frame, you will not need to buy a larger background, you already have it.
+In the future, when you have already learned how to build large compositions with several cymbals in the frame, you will not need to buy a more extensive background; you already have it.

-A rather high cost compared to other sizes, and a large weight of backgrounds (from 5.5 to 6 kg).
-With such backgrounds it is quite difficult to travel and work in confined spaces.
+A relatively high cost compared to other sizes, and a significant weight of backgrounds (from 5.5 to 6 kg).
+With such backgrounds, it is pretty challenging to travel and work in confined spaces.

 There are three different sizes you can choose to start: small, medium, large.
-This will help you understand how the background size is optimal for you.
-To save money at the start, choose a background of a small size, as a rule, for low compositions, a height of 72 cm is more than enough.
+It will help you understand how the background size is optimal for you.
+To save money at the start, choose a background of small size; as a rule, for low compositions, a height of 72 cm is more than enough.